 Furthermore, most of the funds committed - $1.08 billion - are earmarked for 2019 and beyond, after the next federal election, when a new government might have different priorities.

 The commitment came in response to a February 2018 non-compliance order, in which the Canadian Human Rights Tribunal found the federal government was not adequately funding the agencies.

 As a result, the federal government committed to “cover agencies actual costs for prevention, intake and investigation, legal fees, building repairs, among other things.

 In January 2018, Minister of Indigenous Services Jane Philpott held an “emergency” meeting with provincial and territorial counterparts, months after the 2016 Statistics Canada Census revealed Aboriginal children account for more than one-half (51.2 per cent) of all children aged four and under, in foster care.

 According to an Indigenous Services news release, the two-day meeting, which included national Indigenous, Inuit and Métis leaders, resulted in the commitment of “six points of action”; one of which is to reform child and family services, “including moving to a flexible funding model.”

 No time frame was established to implement the six points of action.

-While both the Canadian Association of Social Work Education and the Canadian Association of Social Workers officially declared their support for the Truth and Reconciliation’s Calls to Action regarding Child Welfare, changes to curriculum and professional training will not be implemented before 2019.
+While both the Canadian Association of Social Work Education and the Canadian Association of Social Workers officially declared their support for the Truth and Reconciliation’s Calls to Action regarding Child Welfare, changes to policies and standards for professional training will not be implemented before 2019.

 The CASWE is responsible for reviewing and accrediting Canadian university programs of social work education.